Peach State CEO travels to Scotland to celebrate Partner Credit Union’s 20th anniversary

 About Peach State Federal Credit Union

-Peach State is a $484 million credit union that serves more than 58,000 members in Georgia and South Carolina.
+Peach State is a $507 million credit union that serves almost 60,000 members in Georgia and South Carolina.
 Operating as a not-for-profit financial cooperative, Peach State’s mission is to provide quality financial services that meet the needs and exceed the expectations of its member-owners.
 For more information, visit www.peachstatefcu.org.